 If it appears necessary for a student to withdraw from school before the end of a semester, a withdrawal form must be completed.
-It is recommended that withdrawal be initiated through the Office of the Registrar.
+It is recommended that withdrawal be initiated through the Center for Student

+Success.
 The withdrawal is not complete until the withdrawal form has been signed by all designated officials and financial arrangements have been made through the SNU Office of Financial Affairs.
 Any student receiving financial aid is required to meet with an appropriate official from the Office of Financial Assistance before completing withdrawal.
 A student will not be officially withdrawn nor will any refund of tuition be given (see Financial Information) unless withdrawal is made in the prescribed manner.

 When a student has enrolled for a future semester and is unable to return to SNU, the Office of the Registrar should be notified in writing to initiate cancellation of the enrollment.
 If the reason for not planning to return is financial, it is strongly recommended that the student visit with a counselor in the Office of Financial Assistance prior to making a decision.
-If the decision is based on personal factors, the campus counselor is available for consultation and advice and can be contacted through the Office of Student Development.
-Similarly, if the reasons are primarily academic, the student should consider visiting with a faculty advisor or with someone in Center for Student Success prior to making a final decision to cancel enrollment.
+The student should consider visiting with a faculty advisor or with someone in Center for Student Success prior to making a final decision to cancel enrollment.
 All cancellation/withdrawal forms need to be signed by the Associate Dean of the Center for Student Success.